Nishantgoyal/full_stack_learning/udemy/the-web-developer-bootcamp/06.intermediate_css/css_fonts.md

 - **Rems**
   - Invented to sidestep the compounding problem in `ems`
   - `rem` is related to the root `html` element.

+## -> font-family

+It specifies a prioritized list of one or more font-family names and/or generic family names.

+Values are seperated by commas to indicate that they are alternatives.

+The browser will select the first-font that is available or that can be downloaded using the `@font-face` rule.

+One generic-font family is recommended to be included, in the case none of the specified font-families are available on the client side.